Crypto taxes in Italy 2026: rates, filing, legalization

 Related articles

-Lavoro Autonomo 2026: full guide - residence permit for those who earn on crypto
+Lavoro Autonomo 2026: complete guide - Residence permit for those who earn on crypto

 To be honest, crypto taxes are one of those topics where you can’t get anywhere without an accountant — I don’t even try to figure it out myself.
 I know they’ve raised the rate and tightened the rules, but the details change so fast that any advice becomes outdated within a couple of months.
 Better to go straight to a specialist, you’ll save yourself the stress )